SuryaSoftwareInitiative/SpywareScanner/README.md

 ## 💻 How to Use

-1. Download the executable for your platform (Windows, MacOS)
+1. Download the executable for your platform (Windows, MacOS).
-2. Open via Terminal or Console
+2. Double-click and the freedom-from-spyware scanner program opens automatically in the Mac Terminal app / Windows DOS/Console app.
-3. Accept the disclaimer
+3. Accept the disclaimer and then press Enter/Return to run the freedom-from-spyware scanner.
-4. Choose the drive to scan
+4. Depending on your machine, the program might ask for permission to scan additional drives.
+Choose Yes to allow.
-5. Review any matches
+5. The program takes less than a minute to run and complete its scan.
+Review any matches (spyware signatures found).
+6. Based on the results, you can decide what solution to use going forward.
+7. Spyware, like Malware, is precarious.
+It is sometimes hard to remove/delete.
+8. Please consult with a qualified cybersecurity professional if needed.
-6. Press Enter to exit safely
+9. Press Enter to exit safely.

 No installation.
 No registry entries.
 No phone-home behavior.
 **Just you and your machine.**